dmknght/rkcheck/README.md

 ## Enable ClamAV Debug mode (file scan only)
 To enable LibClamAV debug mode, user can add `--clam-debug`

-## Detect hidden process
-`--check-hidden-proc` will check if process is hidden from listing ProcFS data.
-It will slow down the process scanner.

 # How about Rootkit detection?
 Current engine has some Rootkit signatures.
 However I need to do more researches and tests to make sure it's able to detect Rootkits in the infected system.
 Detecting hidden files / directories wasn't tested